Answered By: Mary Ann Cullen Last Updated: Aug 12, 2021 Views: 3063

 - You can narrow by discipline, date, particular journal title, and many other details before you search.
 (You will still have limiters after searching.)

-- You can change the way GALILEO searches.
+- You can change the way the Discover tool searches.
 For example, you can choose to limit your search to the major descriptors of the articles instead of looking within the full text of articles in the "Boolean/Phrase" search mode.
 This type of search requires that you connect your search terms with Boolean Operators.

 - Use the menu (not the Discover search box) to locate the subject area that best fits your topic.